pravarkumar/M/Work Vs Day/Todays2.md

-CS 228 : Piazza + pre midsem problem + Huth and Ryan full chapter 1 back quests
+CS 228 : pre midsem problem + Huth and Ryan full chapter 1 back quests

 CS 231 : Previous class theory + just see what will be done in next class + the notes handmade see of                architecture